dcardosomr-cmd/Google_ADS_analysis/README.md

 ## What budget adjustments should be made?

-Cut immediately — no justification exists to continue:
+Cut immediately — There is no reason to continue:

 Brazil — ROAS 0.01 across every single quarter across all three years.
 Zero improvement trend.
-This is not a market that needs optimization, it needs elimination.
+This is not a market that needs optimization, it needs to be stoped.
 Demand Gen — €7,534 spent, €21 returned.
 Every euro here is a direct loss.
 All broad match keywords — CPA of €554 vs €53 for exact match.
 10x more expensive per conversion.